Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Honeycomb/Triangular Lattices

 Our first step is to construct the exact eigenstates of the model, similar to those in \cref{sec:eigenstates} for the XY model defined on a honeycomb lattice.
+Let ${\bm \sigma}_i = (\sigma^x_{i}, \sigma^y_{i}, \sigma^z_{i})$ be the Pauli operators at site $i$ of the honeycomb lattice.
 The Hamiltonian of the XY model is naturally defined as

-where the spins are allowed to interact within the nearest-neighbor sites of the honeycomb lattice, cf. Fig. \ref{fig:cancelation_H2}.
+where the spins are allowed to interact within the nearest-neighbor sites of the honeycomb lattice (see Fig. \ref{fig:cancelation_H2}).

 One natural proposal for the exact eigenstates is to consider the stripe as in \cref{fig:cancelation_H2}.
 However, we can see that the cancelation is incomplete in this case.

 We can complete the cancelations by taking two sub-stripes as in \cref{fig:cancelation_H2} into a thicker strip, as in \cref{fig:cancelation_H22}.